 Parasites that are common to our area include ear mites, giardia, roundworms, hookworms and tapeworms.
 Most can be detected via a simple parasite screening of your pet’s stool sample.
 It’s important to stay on top of parasite prevention because many are zoonotic—meaning they can be transmitted directly or indirectly from pets to people.

 Vaccines are an important way of preventing infectious diseases from afflicting your pet.
 Currently, we offer a full line of canine and feline vaccinations, as well as a limited line of vaccines for ferrets, pigs, goats, sheep and cows.
 We recommend starting vaccinations at 8 weeks of age for puppies and kittens, and invite you to give us call if you need information about the recommended schedule for other species.

 At North Star, we are equipped to provide a wide range of surgical services for your pet.
 From spays and neuters to emergency surgery, you can be sure that your questions and concerns will be addressed throughout the entire process.
-We require pre-operative exams prior to all procedures, and may require blood work for older or at-risk pets as an additional safety precaution prior to anesthesia.
+We require pre-operative exams prior to all procedures, and also require pre-anesthetic bloodwork and an ECG for all surgical patients.

 It’s always a good idea to do your best to promote good oral health for your pet at home, but sometimes brushing and dental chews are not enough.
 When dental issues such as periodontal disease, tooth root abscesses, or fractured teeth crop up, a dental cleaning or extractions might be recommended to you by your vet.
 If you think that your pet is experiencing any of these dental related problems, give us a call to schedule a dental exam.